4nn4837h/4nn4837h/README.md

 - 👋 Hi, I’m Annabeth, ALIAS Simondi Francesca
-- 👀 I’m interested in Robotics
+- 👀 I’m interested in Robotics and computer engineering
-- 🌱 I’m currently learning ICT and Robotics in high school
+- 🌱 I graduated in 2023: 92 out of 100 in ICT and Robotics course at ITIS "Mario Delpozzo" in Cuneo (Cn, Italy) I'm currently studying Computer Engineering at PoliTo, in Turin (TO, Italy)
-- 📫 How to reach me francesca.simondi@itiscuneo.eu
+- 📫 How to reach me francysimondi4@gmail.com

 <!---
 4nn4837h/4nn4837h is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.